Familiarise yourself with Workcraft interface to learn its common features that are available for all plugins.

 reset, set its Init to one property according to the reset active state (false for active low, true for active high), and use it to initialise all the signals that have Force init property set.

-Consider our circuit example whose all signals are initially expected (but not guaranteed!) to be
+Consider our slightly modified circuit example with a zero delay inverter inserted before a NAND gate input.
+All the signals (except for the output of zero delay inverter) are initially expected (but not guaranteed!) to be

 Let us assume that circuit's environment forces all the input ports to be in the expected state and indicate this by setting their Forced init property.
 This can be achieved by either clicking each input port, or by pressing button.
-The result is as follows:
+The result should be as follows:

 One can see that the C-element

 g1 has been properly initialised via its inputs – it is highlighted in green.
-However, the initial state of gate
+The output of

 Now the circuit does not have any initialisation conflicts, however, its gate

-g0 function is modified to be resetable to
+g0 function is automatically modified to be resetable to

 0, an input port